Samuel A. Adams: Viet Cong motivation

 In the role of a "generalist" and "roving analyst", Adams was assigned to study the Viet Cong.
 Its motivation and morale were his first objectives.
 Following his procedure per the Congo, he began assembling biographies of Viet Cong operatives, but stopped when told the names were all fake.
 He also netted little by reading captured documents in translation.
 He drew welcome information, however, out of statistics compiled in Saigon from the files of Chieu Hoi (South Vietnam's defector program).

 Adams found VC defections per year were 10,000, and thus a 5% defection rate which was high, and rising.
 The statistics also showed an increase in VC killed, paralleling the higher defections.
 This information would counter the general CIA pessimism about the war.
 Yet feedback within his CIA office was ambiguous, noncommittal, cautious; they knew well enough the widespread evidence of the Viet Cong's growing success in the field, of its confidence and morale.
 His report "Viet Cong Morale: Possible Indicator of Downward Drift" was published, but with caveats in footnotes and distributed only within the CIA.

 While in Vietnam, Adams got advice from a senior analyst.
 Accordingly, he inquired about VC desertions.
 A Rand Corporation office in Saigon was doing similar VC investigations; it was headed by Leon Gouré.
 He told Adams that VC deserters were seven times the number of VC defectors.
 This surprised and puzzled Adams, considering the math.
 Such a combined loss rate per year (10,000 defectors + 70,000 deserters), in addition to VC annual casualties (reported at 150,000), would severely reduce the Viet Cong's overall strength (which MACV's O/B put at 280,000).
 Yet the VC did not seem to be losing the war.

-While doing this perplexing research, Adams discovered that in the provinces the ARVN's count of the VC guerrillas and militia was often much higher than MACV's, e.g., in Long An province it was 2000 to 160.
+While doing this perplexing research, Adams discovered that in the provinces the ARVN's count of the VC guerrillas and militia was often much higher than MACV's, e.g., in Long An province it was 2000 instead of 160.
 He got permission to "look into enemy manpower".

 MACV's Combined Document Exploitation Center (CDEC) in Saigon had been publishing annotated versions of captured documents in its bulletins.
 "Bulletin 689" contained a single three-page document, "Recapitulated Report on the People's Warfare Movement from Bình Định Province".
 It listed VC troop counts for several types of guerrillas and militias, which all together totaled 50,244.
 In MACV's country-wide O/B for VC, of the 280,000 grand total, only 100,000 were guerrillas or militia.
 Adams asked, "Why should Bình Định—one of forty-four provinces–have half of them?"